hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03f-Graphics.md

   Explanation: Any transformation applied to the coordinate system is "global" and will affect all future drawings.
 The correct answer is "both rectangles".

+### 3.6.4 Saving and restoring the context (11-12)

+11. Changing the context?

+  What does "changing the context" mean?

+  a.
+Changing only the coordinate system by calling 2D transformation methods of the context.<br/>
+  b.
+Either changing any property of the context (lineWidth, font, etc.) or changing the coordinate system by applying 2D transformations to the coordinate system.<br/>
+  c.
+Changing only the value of the fillStyle or strokeStyle property.<br/>

+  Ans: <br/>
+  Explanation:

+12. Best practice?

+  What best practice has been introduced in the course?

+  a.
+Call `ctx.save()` at the beginning of any function that changes the context, call `ctx.restore()` at the end of the function.<br/>
+  a.
+No need to save / restore the context, it suffices to set fillStyle, strokeStyle, lineWidth, etc. and apply the correct 2D transforms before any drawing.<br/>

+  Ans: <br/>
+  Explanation: